StudentMotivation.org Project

 School Time Capsule Vault

-South Oak Cliff, in 2024, was the first DISD high school to have all students in all grades write letters to each parent asking for a letter back about their dreams for the student, and with a story from the family history.
+South Oak Cliff High Schjool (SOC) in 2024 was first DISD high school to have all students in all grades write letters themselves about their plans for their future.